OakLabsInc/component-fluentd/README.md

-# Google Cloud Platform Fluentd Logger
+# OakOS Component - FluentD Logger

 This component uses
 [fluentd](https://docs.fluentd.org/v1.0/articles/quickstart) to send
 logs to GCP Stackdriver.
 It can be adapted to send logs to other services and to receive logs from application by a variety of methods.

-Requirements for use:

-* Fluentd configuration mounted at `/fluentd.conf`
-* GCP service account credentails mounted at `/application_default_credentials.json`

-[`sample-google-fluentd.conf`](./config/sample-google-fluentd.conf) shows the recommended Fluentd configuration.
+It also comes with the `fluent-plugin-google-cloud` plugin installed.

+The container expects a Fluentd configuration to be mounted at `/fluentd.conf`.
+If using the Google Cloud plugin to send logs to Stackdriver, a service account credentials file should be mounted at `/gcp-credentials.json` (according to the `GOOGLE_APPLICATION_CREDENTIALS` env var).

 See the
-[Google Cloud Plugin docs](https://github.com/GoogleCloudPlatform/fluent-plugin-google-cloud) for instructions on getting GCP service account credentials for fluentd.
+[Google Cloud Plugin docs](https://github.com/GoogleCloudPlatform/fluent-plugin-google-cloud) for instructions on getting GCP service account credentials.